Cosmic acceleration from quantum Friedmann equations: Introduction

 \section{Introduction}

+The observed acceleration in the cosmic expansion provides one of the deepest puzzles of recent cosmology.
+While the so-called concordance $\Lambda$CDM model agrees to a good extent with the cosmic observations, the jury is still out on the meaning and origin of its acceleration-inducing $\Lambda$-parameter \cite{copeland06,DarkEnergyReview,martin12a}.
+The purpose of the present paper is to present a clear and explicit case where the quantum contribution to the Friedmann equations can account for the observed expansion of the universe after the decoupling era, possibly even better than the concordance model itself (if the latter would prove insufficient \cite{verde19}).\\

-Within the classical Friedmann-Lema\^itre-Robertson-Walker model of the universe the cosmological constant $\Lambda$ provides an effective way to account for cosmological data showing acceleration in the cosmic expansion.
+Within the classical Friedmann-Lema\^itre-Robertson-Walker model of the universe the cosmological constant $\Lambda$ has traditionally been thought to provide an effective way to account for cosmological data showing acceleration in the cosmic expansion.
 That model assumes a homogeneous and isotropic universe with metric \be \dd s^2 = \dd t^2 - a(t)^2 \, \dd \Omega^2_k \en with $a$ the scale factor and $\dd \Omega^2_k$ the spatial line element with spatial curvature $k=0,\pm 1$, for which the Einstein equation gives rise to the Friedmann equations.
 If matter is a perfect fluid with mass density $\rho$ and pressure $p$, then the scale factor enters the Hubble parameter $H= \dot{a}/a$ to satisfy

 where $\kappa^2 = 4\pi G/3$, $G$ is Newton's constant, and $R$ refers to the size of the universe.
 The second Friedmann equation is